Manifest.mf specification

 System commands

 Besides the system command defined in a system package.
-You can define package level system command as a lifecycle hook.
+You can define a package-level system command as a lifecycle hook.

 __setup__

-When a package is installed, sometimes it requires some setups to make it work properly.
+When a package is installed, sometimes it requires some setup to make it work properly.
 For example, a command written in javascript could require a npm install

-to install all its dependencies.
+to install all of its dependencies.
 You can define a system command __setup__

 in your package as a normal command, with type system